 Together, these will give it Sony A1-rivaling shooting speeds of 30fps when you use the electronic shutter, although we're waiting for more specific details on the conditions that'll be needed for the EOS R3 to hit these speeds (for example, lenses and file formats).

-Something we do know, though, is that the EOS R3 will have a new Eye Control Function.
-Like the similar feature we saw back in the day on the Canon EOS 5 and EOS 3 film cameras, this promises to let you choose an autofocus point simply by looking at it in the viewfinder.
-It was a little hit-and-miss back in the 90s, but we're excited to try out its new incarnation on the EOS R3.
+Intriguingly, the EOS R3 will also have a new Eye Control AF function.
+Like a similar feature we saw back in the 90s on Canon EOS 5 and EOS 3 film cameras, this promises to let you choose an autofocus point simply by looking at it in the viewfinder.
+It was a bit hit-and-miss back in the day, but we're looking forward to trying out the new incarnation on the EOS R3.